AWildDevAppears/structure-docs/file-system/README.md

 `npm install` in the web directory should install the modules into the web folder from the `package.json` one layer deeper

+If you are using browserify, require in your node modules, if not, install non dev modules to the web/lib/ folder, this also includes bower modules

 ### scss files

 // See the css structure doc